sam-ka/cargo-armv7-android-adb/README.md

-This container serves as a portable cross-compilation environment for building ARMv7 android software that's written in Rust.
-It also serves as a (relatively) detailed guide on how to setup such an environment.
+This container serves as a portable cross-compilation environment for building Rust code targeting ARMv7 android.
+It also serves as a (relatively) detailed guide on how to setup such an environment from a fresh Debian 10 "Buster" installation.

 Prerequisites:
-Make sure that `adb` server is already running and listening on the default before running this container.
-Also make sure that the server is authorized to connect to `adbd` running on the target hardware.
+Make sure that `adb` server is running on the host and listening on the default port.
+Also make sure that the server is authorized to connect to the target hardware.
 A good way to do this is to run `adb devices`.
 Another option is to try running a shell on your hardware `adb shell`.

 Usage:
 ````